 Giving credit where it is due:—Acknowledging other researchers' work and providing correct attribution in your source citations or bibliography are hallmarks of rigorous research standards and collegial courtesy.

-However, giving credit to the author is not the same as having permission to reproduce material from Arborealis (or any other website or publication in any form).
-Use the Contact form to forward requests for permission to use information from this web site.
-(Contact form is pending.)
+However, giving credit to the author is not the same as having permission to reproduce material from Arborealis (or any other website or publication to any medium).
+Use the note-to-the-editor form to forward requests for permission to use information from this web site.

 If you have obtained permission to use information from this site, then please cite your sources.
 If you find data on Arborealis that relate to your family tree or local history study, and you include this information in your own research or work, you need to include a note or footnote that describes the source (i.e., the bibliographical reference).
 As a general guideline, include the following information in the description of the source: